dadoluca/SviluppoApplicazioniSoftware/README.md

 ### Examples of Events
 Cat & Ring handles single events, complex events in a single day, and events that span multiple days.
 It can also manage recurring events, with menu variations from day to day or year to year.

-For more information, please refer to the complete project documentation.
+For more information, please refer to project_assignment.